-Execute Multiple Statements
+Execute a Script with Multiple Statements

-Use the SQL->Execute main menu operation to execute the SQL in the SQL Commander editor.
+Use the SQL Commander->Execute main menu operation to execute the SQL in the SQL Commander editor.
 The SQL Commander executes the statements one by one and indicates the progress in the log area.
 The currently selected Database Connection is used for all statements.
 The SQL Commander does not support executing SQLs for multiple database connections in one batch.

 The result of the execution is displayed in the results area based on the type of results result(s) that are returned.
 If there are several results and an error occurred in one of them, the Log tab is automatically displayed to indicate the error.

 If you select a statement in the SQL editor and choose SQL Commander->Execute main menu option, only the selected statement is executed.
 This is a useful feature when you have several SQL statements in the SQL editor and you just want to execute one or a few of the statements.

 Comments in the SQL editor are sent to the database when you use SQL Commander->Execute, unless you have enabled Strip Comments when Executing in the SQL Commander->SQL Commander Options menu.